Skip to main content

 caution

-If the cinchy.kubernetes\cluster_components\servicemesh\istio\istio-injection\argocd-ns.yaml file exists and is not commented out, do not modify it.
-Modifying this file will delete your ArgoCD namespace, requiring a complete removal of all Kubernetes resources and full redeployment.
+If cinchy.kubernetes\cluster_components\servicemesh\istio\istio-injection\argocd-ns.yaml exists and is not commented out, do not modify it.
+Doing so will delete your ArgoCD namespace, requiring a full removal of all Kubernetes resources and redeployment.

-1. Extract the contents of Kubernetes Deployment Template v5.17.2.zip and copy the files into their respective repositories: cinchy.kubernetes, cinchy.argocd, cinchy.terraform, and cinchy.devops.automation.
+1. Extract Kubernetes Deployment Template v5.17.2.zip and copy the contents into their respective repositories: cinchy.kubernetes, cinchy.argocd, cinchy.terraform, and cinchy.devops.automation.

 Configure Secrets

-1. If your existing environments were not previously configured with Azure Key Vault or AWS Secrets Manager on EKS/AKS, and you have enabled them during this upgrade, ensure the required secrets are created.
-Otherwise, no action is required.
+1. If your environments were not previously configured with Azure Key Vault or AWS Secrets Manager and you are enabling them during this upgrade, ensure the required secrets are created.
+Otherwise, no action is needed.

 Update Deployment Configuration

-2. Update the Kubernetes version in your deployment.json file.
-To upgrade AKS/EKS to version 1.33 or 1.34, you must follow the sequential upgrade path, progressing through each minor version incrementally.
-For example, upgrading from version 1.31 requires sequential upgrades through 1.32, 1.33, and finally to 1.34.
+2. Update the Kubernetes version in your deployment.json.
+To upgrade AKS/EKS to version 1.33 or 1.34, follow the sequential upgrade path, advancing through each minor version incrementally.
+For example, upgrading from 1.31 requires sequential upgrades through 1.32, 1.33, and then 1.34.

-3. Open a shell/terminal session from the cinchy.devops.automations directory and execute the following command:
+3. Open a terminal from the cinchy.devops.automations directory and run:

 dotnet Cinchy.DevOps.Automations.dll "deployment.json"